 I started writing poetry years ago, infused to write by reading the lyrics of Noel Gallagher.
-His words from some of his lesser well known songs really struck a chord with me.
+His words from some of his lesser well-known songs struck a chord with me.

 There was hope, despair, longing, dreams, sadness and love.
 I had never thought about poetry or writing at that point in my life.
-My education was normal, just like everyone else in my area.
-But poetry did something, brought a light to my mind..
+Poetry did something, brought a light to my mind.